rackerlabs/deproxy/docs/connectors.rst

 Built-in Connectors
 =====================

-GDeproxy provides the following built-in client connectors:
+Deproxy provides the following built-in client connectors:

 - BareClientConnector_ - This connector opens a socket, sends the request, and the reads the response.
   It doesn't modify the request or response in any way.
 It won't even add a Host header.